 We did a blind test in 2015 and found that when all other parameters are equal between FreeSync vs. G-Sync monitors, G-Sync had a slight edge over the still-new-at-the-time FreeSync.
 But a lot has happened since then.
 Our monitor reviews have highlighted a few things that can add or subtract from the gaming experience that have little to nothing to do with refresh rates and Adaptive-Sync technologies.

-The HDR quality is also subjective at this time, although G-Sync Ultimate claims better HDR due to its dynamic tone mapping.
+The HDR quality is also subjective at this time, although G-Sync Ultimate claims to offer "lifelike HDR."

 It then comes down to the feature set of the rival technologies.
 What does all this mean?
 Let’s take a look.